Matt-and-Gib/gleemail/README.md

 7. Touch screen keyboard
 8. Single-button random messages (magic 8 ball style)

 ___

 ### <a name="legal"></a>**Legal Info**

 glEEmail is Open Source with no promise of support!
+Please feel free to contribute by submitting pull requests or issues.
+Contact us if you have any questions.

 `†by glEEmail developers`